 Can Latex Beds Trigger a Reaction?

-Latex can have huge advantages for allergy sufferers because it is naturally resistant to dust mites, bacteria, and mold—all things that can stir up a reaction.
-But what does this mean for folks that are allergic to latex itself?
+Latex can have significant advantages for allergy sufferers because it is naturally resistant to dust mites, bacteria, and mold—all things that can stir up a reaction.
+But what does this mean for folks that are allergic to latex mattress?

 Yes, but with one caution.
 Cheaper memory foam mattresses have a habit of off-gassing.
 This is when the chemical compounds that make up the mattress break down and create an odor.
 While this odor hasn’t been linked to any long-term health risks (yet), it has been known to cause allergies.

 Therefore, if you’re buying a memory foam bed, make sure you choose one with certifications like CertiPUR-US and OEKO-TEX.
 The recommendations we’ve provided in this guide have qualities that should be beneficial for allergy sufferers.

 Need more info?
 Find out more about toxic materials in foam beds here.

 Do latex mattresses get dust mites?

 Even though latex mattresses are more resistant to dust mites, they’re not completely immune.
 If there’s a food source to be found on the surface (i.e. your dead skin cells or pet dander), dust mites will still feast away.
 However, latex is less likely to attract them in the first place.